nighthawkcoders/APCSA/_posts/2022-06-15-Tri1-introduction.md

 - Establish "Real World” Scrum Team projects
     - Preference is to establish projects with a Customer/Sponsor
     - Projects will be tracked using GitHub README (Time Box), Issues and Projects tools
+    - Become a software engineer
 - Create "GitHub Pages" Individual postings and notebooks
     - Build individual GitHub Pages Web Site to _post Notes and Learnings
+    - Become a blogger
 - AP testing in May